-[1] This decision involves a summary expungement proceeding brought under section 45 of the Trademarks Act, RSC 1985, c T-13 (the Act) with respect to registration No. TMA481,945 for the trademark UNIFLOOR (the Mark).
-The Mark is registered in association with the following goods (the Goods):
+- [1] This decision involves a summary expungement proceeding brought under section 45 of the Trademarks Act, RSC 1985, c T-13 (the Act) with respect to registration No. TMA1,052,331 for the trademark UNIFLOOR AQUA (the Mark).
+The Mark is registered in association with "vinyl flooring" (the Goods). - [2] For the following reasons, I conclude the registration ought to be maintained.